AaronArredondo3/Arredondo3/README.md

-- 👋 Hi, I’m @Aaron Arredondo
+- 👋 Hi, I’m Aaron Arredondo
-- 👀 I’m interested in football
+- 👀 I’m interested in Football, Soccer, Gaming, Movies/Entertainment and Technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to code to become a Software Developer.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-  I am bilingual, I speak both English and Spanish fluently.

 <!---
 Arredondo3/Arredondo3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.